Dynatrace-APAC/partner-azure/weather-express/readme.md

 in your browser.
 You *should* see stuff now.

-Take a look at `~/config/main.js` for available configuration options (like Redis configuration).# vboot-azure
+Take a look at `~/config/main.js` for available configuration options (like Redis configuration).
 # vboot-azure